 Broken links cause frustration and ultimately hurt your website.
 Search engines and users are unable to access your site’s content if you have URLs that return errors

-Links to your website
+6. Links to your website

 Try to write high quality content that is linkable and shareable.

-In summary, search engines like Google want to show users the best result for a given keyword – if your page provides users with a comprehensive answer to what they are looking for they will want to rank your page high up on the first page of their search results.
+Search engines like Google want to show users the best result for a given keyword – if your page provides users with a comprehensive answer to what they are looking for they will want to rank your page high up on the first page of their search results.

 By optimising your website and making your content more search engine friendly you can significantly improve your chances of achieving higher rankings.

 I hope you found this article useful.
 Walker Websites is based in Highams Park, East London.
 Why not get in touch to see how we can help with your SEO needs?
 Call now – 0777 169 1194.